Assessments

 How do assessments work?

-Assessments conducted through the Cairnmillar Clinic typically involve an intake session for gathering background information, assessment session(s) and a feedback appointment.
-These sessions and the final comprehensive report are included in the quoted total prices.
+Assessments conducted through the Cairnmillar Clinic typically involve an initial session for gathering background information, followed by assessment session(s) and a final feedback appointment.
+These sessions and the comprehensive report are included in the quoted total prices.

 Please note that depending on individual needs and assessment types, this process may change slightly.
 Our clinic administration team and clinicians will be able to further discuss with you what your specific assessment process may look like.